Spyrals-IO/restruct/README2.md

 ```
 _Note that the last parentheses couples is mandatory due to [Scala implicit limitations](#Why-the-last-parentheses?)_

-Whith just that, you have stated that a property exist at some path. __This is enought to read or write.__ But restruct does not provide a `Reader` or `Writer` of any type, you are free to choose from [our supported libraries]().
+Witch just that, you have stated that a property exist at some path. __This is enought to read or write.__ But restruct does not provide a `Reader` or `Writer` of any type, you are free to choose from [our supported libraries]().

 For the example, let's say you want to write `JSON` using [Play-Json]()